bpython/bpython/README.rst

 * babel (optional, for internationalization)
 * watchdog (optional, for monitoring imported modules for changes)

+If you are using Python 2 on Mac OS X, the following dependencies are required as well:

+* pyOpenSSL
+* ndg-httpsclien
+* pyasn1

+If you have problems installing cffi which is needed by pyOpenSSL, please take a look at https://cffi.readthedocs.org/en/release-0.8/#macos-x.

 bpython-urwid
 -------------
 ``bpython-urwid`` requires the following additional packages: